Tooth Extractions – Cause & Effect: Revolutionary & Unique Treatments

 Ear pain after a tooth extraction

-Because a lot of force is required to dislodge a tooth in the removal process you will experience pain, which could be expressed as ear pain after a tooth extraction has occurred.
-It is not uncommon for someone who has just had their tooth removed to experience ear pain9.
+To remove a tooth, requires a lot of force.
+A lot of force is required to dislodge a tooth in the removal process.
+You will experience pain, which could be expressed as ear pain.
+It is not a common occurance It is not uncommon for someone who has just had their tooth removed to experience ear pain9.

-Your teeth and jaws are joined by nerves that go all around your head.
-When a tooth gets extracted, the nerve that is connected to the socket that contained the tooth sends out the pain in response to the procedure.
+Nerves that travel all around your head join you teeth and jaws.
+There is a nerve that is connected to the socket from where the tooth was extracted.
+When the tooth gets extracted, the nerve sends out the pain in response to the procedure.
 This signal travels up the nerve, to around the area of your ear.
 This is the reason some people feel ear pain after a tooth extraction9.

 Jaw Pain after a tooth extraction